OMaciasd/challenge_sre/README.md

 1. **Continuous Integration (CI):**

-   - Every time a commit is made to the `develop` or `master` branches, the CI pipeline is triggered.
+   - Every time a commit is made to the `develop` or `main` branches, the CI pipeline is triggered.

    - The pipeline performs the following actions: